Tata's Mistry man: tightening belts as more frugal era begins

-Shunning the spotlight since taking charge of the $100 billion (66 billion pounds) Tata group in December, 44-year-old Cyrus Mistry has focused on belt-tightening at a conglomerate left bloated by explosive growth under his predecessor.
+Shunning the spotlight since taking charge of the $100 billion Tata group in December, 44-year-old Cyrus Mistry has focused on belt-tightening at a conglomerate left bloated by explosive growth under his predecessor.

 "He summed up the decision: 'This is what we are doing'," a person present at the meeting told Reuters.
 "It's quite clear he believes in the process of consolidation."